 Applicants under 23 years

 Applicants under 23 years of age on January 1st of the year of application must apply via the CAO.
 Students applying via the CAO must have achieved a minimum of 5 passes (Grade D3) in the Leaving Certificate, to include English or, four GCSE passes at grade C to include English plus one pass at A-level.
-The CAO application code for this course is GC425.

 An Academic Administration Fee of EUR250.00 and a 2% Learner Protection Charge is applicable each academic year in addition to the fees quoted below.
 The fees below relate to Year 1 fees only.